-The General Data Protection Regulation (GDPR), enforced on May 25, 2018, has reshaped the landscape of data protection and user privacy worldwide.
+The General Data Protection Regulation (GDPR), which took effect on May 25, 2018, has significantly reshaped the global landscape of data protection and user privacy.
 As a landmark regulation introduced by the European Union (EU), GDPR sets a high standard for handling personal data, emphasizing user rights and corporate accountability.
-This case study explores the origins of GDPR, its key principles, global influence, challenges faced by organizations, and the broader implications for user privacy.
+This case study explores the origins of the GDPR, its key principles, global influence, challenges faced by organizations, and the broader implications for user privacy.

 Origins and Objectives of GDPR